-This blog will discuss setting up security predicate for Dataset created from CSV file.
-By default, when you load CSV file to create a new dataset, the security predicate will be empty, which mean everyone has access to the dataset can see all rows.
+This blog will discuss setting up a security predicate for Dataset created from the CSV file.
+By default, when you load the CSV file to create a new dataset, the security predicate will be empty, which means everyone has access to the dataset can see all rows.

 <dataset column> <operator> <value>

 - UserId is the API name of the dataset

 - $User.Id this is the current Salesforce User Id when open the dashboard or lens

 If you check above basic syntax again, then change the syntax to "$User.Id" == 'UserId', this syntax become invalid and will be rejected by the system.
 Even the values are the same, but security predicate must always start with dataset column, and not the other way round.

 You can use and and or logic in the security predicate